HyperTea: A Hypergraph-based Temporal Enhancement and Alignment Network for Moving Infrared Small Target Detection

-\item[2)] With HGNNs being applied to IRSTD for the first time, we propose two modules to enhance global and local temporal context respectively.
-Specifically, based on CNN and HGNN, a global temporal enhancement module (GTEM) is developed to extract high-order semantic correlations from the global temporal context and propagate them to each frame for enhancement.
-Additionally, we improve ConvLSTM by HGNN and thus design the local temporal enhancement module (LTEM) to enhance local inter-frame correlations of small targets.
+\item[2)] With HGNNs being applied to IRSTD for the first time, we propose two modules to enhance global and local temporal context.
+Specifically, based on CNN and HGNN, a global temporal enhancement module (GTEM) was developed to extract high-order semantic correlations from the global temporal context and propagate them to each frame for enhancement.
+Additionally, we improved ConvLSTM by HGNN and thus designed the local temporal enhancement module (LTEM) to enhance local inter-frame correlations of small targets.

-\item[3)] A temporal alignment module (TAM) is designed to disminish the potential misalignment between features across different temporal scales , and amplify the semantic differences between target and background . \end{enumerate}
+\item[3)] A temporal alignment module (TAM) was designed to diminish the potential misalignment between features across different temporal scales, and amplify the semantic differences between target and background. \end{enumerate}

-\section{RELATED WORK}
+\section{Related Work}